mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 IANA will register the following fields in the "EXTRA-TEXT JSON Names" sub-registry established by {{I-D.ietf-dnsop-structured-dns-error}}:

-* JSON Name: "ro"
+JSON Name:
+: "ro"

+Short Description:
-* Short Description: a short, textual string that uniquely identifies the operator of a DNS resolver
+: a short, textual string that uniquely identifies the operator of a DNS resolver

+Mandatory:
-* Mandatory: no
+: no

-* Specification: [this document]
+Specification:
+: this document
+{: spacing="compact"}

-* JSON Name: "inc"
+JSON Name:
+: "inc"

+Short Description:
-* Short Description: an opaque, string identifier for a particular filtering incident
+: an opaque, string identifier for a particular filtering incident

+Mandatory:
-* Mandatory: no
+: no

-* Specification: [this document]
+Specification:
+: this document
+{: spacing="compact"}

 ## The DNS Resolver Identifier Registry {#registry}